digipost/digipost-api-client-dotnet/docs/_v9_1/1_setup.md

 1. Open `Keychain Access`
 1. Choose `login` keychain
 1. Press _File_ and then _Import_
-1. Choose the business certificate and add it
+1. Choose the enterprise certificate and add it

 ##### Trust the Certificate on Linux:
-Download the root and intermediate certificates from [Difi](https://begrep.difi.no/SikkerDigitalPost/1.2.6/sikkerhet/sertifikathandtering) for your business certificate provider.
+Download the root and intermediate certificates from [Difi](https://begrep.difi.no/SikkerDigitalPost/1.2.6/sikkerhet/sertifikathandtering) for your enterprise certificate provider.
 Note the renaming to have `.crt` ending for `update-ca-certificates`:

 ```